Continuous Data Collection from Kafka Using Pipe

 Examples:

--- Modify the compute cluster
+-- Modify the Virtual Cluster

-ALTER PIPE pipe_name SET VIRTUAL_CLUSTER = 'default';
+ALTER PIPE pipe_name SET VIRTUAL_CLUSTER = 'DEFAULT'

 -- Set COPY_JOB_HINT

-ALTER PIPE pipe_name SET copy_hints='{"cz.mapper.kafka.message.size": "2000000"}';
+ALTER PIPE pipe_name SET COPY_JOB_HINT='{"cz.mapper.kafka.message.size": "2000000"}'

-• When modifying the COPY_JOB_HINT of a Pipe, the new settings will overwrite existing hints.
-Therefore, if your Pipe already has hints (e.g., {"cz.sql.split.kafka.strategy":"size"}), you must set all required hints together when adding new ones; otherwise, the existing hints will be overwritten by the new settings.
+COPY_JOB_HINT of a Pipe, the new settings will overwrite all existing hints.
+If your Pipe already has hints such as {"cz.sql.split.kafka.strategy":"size"}, you must include all required hints together when setting new ones; otherwise existing hints will be overwritten.
 Separate multiple parameters with commas.